solana-labs/solana/docs/src/apps/rent.md

+---
-# Storage Rent for Accounts
+title: Storage Rent for Accounts
+---

 Keeping accounts alive on Solana incurs a storage cost called _rent_ because the cluster must actively maintain the data to process any future transactions on it.
 This is different from Bitcoin and Ethereum, where storing accounts doesn't incur any costs.